African Americans Celebrate Kwanzaa Principle of Kuumba

 Creativity is a universal concept to which all cultures around the world can relate.
 Our creativity defines our outward expression of uniqueness, our diversity and our individuality as human beings.
 During the last week of December, many African Americans in the United States celebrate Kwanzaa and its seven principles, one of which is creativity.

 Initially billed as the first African American official holiday, some segments of the African American population choose to celebrate Kwanzaa as an alternative to the traditional Christmas holiday.
 On the sixth day of the 7-day observance, the principle of creativity, referred to as Kuumba, is celebrated.
 This principle is featured in this article.

 What is Kwanzaa and Its Seven Principles

 Kwanzaa, which means "first fruits of the harvest," was conceptualized in the mid 1960s by Dr. Maulana Karenga, a professor of Black Studies at California State University and an activist in the Black Nationalist Movement.
-His vision and purpose for Kwanzaa was for African American people to acknowledge the culture, values, and principles of their African heritage and to celebrate those principles for seven consecutive days, from December 26th to January 1st.
+His vision and purpose for Kwanzaa was for African American people to acknowledge the culture, values, and principles of their African heritage and to celebrate those principles for seven consecutive days, from December 26th to the 1st of January.
 Dr. Karenga felt very strongly about instilling a sense of ethnic pride and positive self-image among Black people in order for them to be successful and thrive in their communities.

 The seven principles of Kwanzaa are represented through activities and rituals among family, friends, and community groups during the 7-day period and applied throughout the year.
 The objective is to strengthen bonds, build unity, enhance cultural identity, and increase economic growth in the Black community.